About The Group

 for the entire nine week session.

-Registration begins on Monday, January 6.
+Registration is now open.
 Please see our

 flyer (in PDF format) for details and a fill-and-print registration form.
 You may also register in person at